 (4) If the Director decides to accept a complaint in whole or in part and if, in the Director’s opinion, the complaint is suitable for conciliation, the Director must without delay refer it for conciliation.

-(5) The fact that a complaint has been referred to a registration board for the reason referred to in section 31(b) does not prevent the Director, after consultation with the board, from accepting it and referring it for conciliation under subsection (4).
+[(5) deleted]

 (6) If the Director decides to reject a complaint, the Director must notify the person who made the complaint of the rejection.

+[Section 34 amended by No. 35 of 2010 s.
+83(1) and (4).]

 35. Notice to provider and others

 (1) Subject to this section, within 14 days after deciding to accept a complaint the Director —